 The measurement time delay Tmeasure is defined as the time period from the end of TEvent_DU until the UE begins the preparation time for handover execution .

 The measurement event evaluation delay measured without Time To Trigger (TTT) and L3 filtering shall be less than T identify intra defined in clause 8.1.2.2.1 (FDD) and 8.1.2.2.2 (TDD) for intra-frequency conditional handover or T identify inter defined in clause 8.1.2.3.1 (FDD) and 8.1.2.3.2 (TDD) for inter-frequency conditional handover.
-When TTT or L3 filtering is used or IDC autonomous denial is configured or the UE is performing reception and/or transmission of ProSe Direct Discovery and/or ProSe Direct Communication, or the UE is configured to perform SRS carrier based switching, an additional delay can be expected.
+When TTT or L3 filtering is used or the UE is performing reception and/or transmission of ProSe Direct Discovery and/or ProSe Direct Communication, or the UE is configured to perform SRS carrier based switching, an additional delay can be expected.

 If a cell which has been detectable at least for the time period Tidentify_intra defined in clause 8.1.2.2.1.
 (FDD) and 8.1.2.2.2 (TDD) or T identify inter defined in clause 8.1.2.3.1 (FDD) and 8.1.2.3.2 (TDD) becomes undetectable for a period ≤ 5 seconds and then the cell becomes detectable again and triggers a handover, the measurement time delay shall be less than TMeasurement_Period, Intra or TMeasurement_Period, Inter provided the timing to that cell has not changed more than ± 50 Ts and the L3 filter has not been used.
-When L3 filtering is used or IDC autonomous denial is configured or the UE is performing reception and/or transmission for ProSe Direct Discovery and/or ProSe Direct Communication, or the UE is configured to perform SRS carrier based switching, an additional delay can be expected.
+When L3 filtering is used or the UE is performing reception and/or transmission for ProSe Direct Discovery and/or ProSe Direct Communication, or the UE is configured to perform SRS carrier based switching, an additional delay can be expected.